 Sponsor: Dermatology Nurses’ Association

 Dermatology Nurses’ Association (DNA) Career Mobility Scholarship offers a $1,000 scholarship to help a DNA member continue his or her nursing education and contribute to the dermatologic community.
-The applicant must have been a DNA member for two years and employed in the field of dermatology.
+The applicant must have been a DNA member for a minimum of two consecutive and complete years, and be employed in the field of dermatology.
 The applicant must be obtaining a nursing degree.
-If awarded, the applicant must write an article for Focus within a year of winning the award.
+If awarded, the applicant must write an article for DNA’s Focus Newsletter within a year of winning the award.

 The applicant must provide proof of enrollment in nursing at the time of applying for the award.
-In addition, the applicant may answer eight short answer questions on the application, and provide an essay of 1200 words or less.
+In addition, the applicant must answer seven short questions on the application, and answer three essay questions, consisting of 1200 words or less.
 The DNA is a professional organization of diverse nurses all committed to providing quality care and sharing knowledge.

 Deadline: Oct 30

-DiversityNursing.com offers scholarships for nursing majors with their Annual Nurse Education Scholarship.
-It is a $5,000 award and there is no required essay.
+DiversityNursing.com offers scholarships for nursing majors with their Annual $5,000 Education Award.
+There is NO required essay.
 The applicant must be a US citizen that is currently enrolled at an accredited School of Nursing.
-The application must be submitted by May 6.
+The application must be submitted by May 4.
 Applicants must fill out the form entirely and answer all questions to be eligible for the scholarship.
-Selections will be made during Nurses Week in May.
+One lucky winner will be drawn during Nurses Week in May.

 DiversityNursing.com was created in 2007 to help address the growing need for nurses and increase nurse diversity across the country.
 They also help answer the demand for educators and mentors in nursing.
 They assist nursing schools and employers market to a diverse group of candidates to encourage more individuals to become nurses.